Marietta moves to rewrite sex shop law amid Tokyo Valentino legal fight

 "Whether this ordinance is adopted and how that affects it, that's gonna change some of the issues that can be raised in both cases," he said.

 Council members advanced the measure Monday with almost no discussion.
-The council will meet for its voting meeting Wednesday at 7 p.m. at City Hall, 205 Lawrence Street.
+The council will meet for its voting meeting Wednesday at 7 p.m. at City Hall, 205 Lawrence St.